 We all have limiting beliefs!
 We all have a nagging voice in our heads.

 You can’t strangle that voice to shush it.
-But you CAN choose not to listen to it.
+But you CAN choose to deconstruct it.

 Real-life story: Caffeine and I – identifying my limiting belief